PrisionMike/slowbeast-with-concurrency/README.md

 ## Requirements

-- While docker is not mandatory, it is advised for quick and easy deployment, even for development etc.
+- While docker is not mandatory, it is recommended for convenience.
-- Refer the Docker image file and the `install-llvmlite.sh` script for replicating a local build.
+- Refer the Docker image file (Dockerfile) and the `install-llvmlite.sh` script for replicating a local build.
 The latter is the script run as soon as the image is built and the current drive is mounted.

 ## TODO

-- Setup unit tests.
 - Fix incorrect results.
 - Identify atomic instructions
 - Refactor for comprehension.